mjc-school/MJC-School/stage #0/module #6. OOP Fundamentals/content.md

 #### <div id="overriding">Overriding</div>
 Java allows us to create a method in a child class with same signature (name, input parameters) and same return type as in a parent class.
-Such a process is called as "overriding".
+Such process is called as "overriding".
 By the means of overriding we may alter a behaviour of a parent method completely or partially.
-It is a good practice to place before an overridden method an annotation `@Override`, which is optional.
+It is a good practice to place an `@Override` annotation before an overridden method, but that is optional.

 ```
 package com.example;